JuliaTrustworthyAI/TaijaInteractive.jl/README.md

 # TaijaInteractive

+> [!NOTE]
+> This is an early-stage project developed by students from TU Delft.
+It is not currently actively maintained by the Taija dev team.
+If you're interested in contributing to this project, please feel free to reach out to us.

 Documentation for [TaijaInteractive.jl](https://github.com/juliatrustworthyai/TaijaInteractive.jl).

 `TaijaInteractive.jl` is a package for connecting [Taija](https://github.com/JuliaTrustworthyAI) packages with a graphical user interface.
 Taija currently covers a range of approaches towards making AI systems more trustworthy.
 Currently, [Counterfactual explanations](https://github.com/JuliaTrustworthyAI/CounterfactualExplanations.jl?tab=readme-ov-file), [Conformal predictions](https://github.com/JuliaTrustworthyAI/ConformalPrediction.jl) and [Laplace Reductinos](https://github.com/JuliaTrustworthyAI/LaplaceRedux.jl) are supported.